philip98/philip98.github.io/conferences.md

 # Conferences and Seminars

 ## 2025
-* 4–8 November: ARTinTOKYO in Tōkyō.
+* 4–8 November: ARTinTOKYO at UTōkyō.
     * *Quantum Matrix Spherical Functions*, poster about my ongoing work with [Stein Meereboer][stein]
 * 26–30 May: Research visit to FAU Erlangen